datagone/vscode-stryker-mutator/README.md

 Thanks you to:

+- the hard work done by [slcp](https://github.com/slcp) behind his VSCode extension [pixabelle.stryker-runner](https://marketplace.visualstudio.com/items?itemName=pixabelle.stryker-runner) and it's repo GitHub [stryker-runner](https://github.com/slcp/stryker-runner) which integrates the Stryker-JS.
+This extension, [**`vscode-stryker-mutator`**](./), was build upon his work and would not have been available so soon without it.
 - [Manuel Sagra](https://www.flickr.com/photos/manuelsagra/) for the image of [TMNT](https://www.flickr.com/photos/manuelsagra/383825655/) on Flickr that inspired the logo mixed with the [Stryker Mutator](https://stryker-mutator.io/) logo.
 - @[lrstanley](https://github.com/lrstanley/lrstanley), for his repository documentation templates which I use nearly as is.
 - @[Bibz87](https://github.com/Bibz87/kubernetes-example), whom inspired my ReadMe